MaJerle/c-code-style/README.md

 while (check());
 ```

-- Indentation is required for every opening bracket
+- Indentation is REQUIRED for every opening bracket
 ```c
 if (a) {
     do_a();